-3.6.11.1 Oral Requests/Additional Requests
+3.6.11.3 Oral Requests/Additional Requests

 Requests for additional tests are made by the Consultant Histopathologists.
-Further molecular testing is currently being performed by Poundbury Cancer Institute (PCI).
-Oral/Additional requests to the lab fot these tests must be requested by email to the laboratory.
+Molecular testing (PDL1 and DDISH) is currently being performed by Poundbury Cancer Institute (PCI).
+Oral/Additional requests to the lab for these tests must be requested by email to the laboratory.
 The request form is available on the poundbury institute.
 The request form must be completed by the requesting clinician, scanned and emailed to the histology office on histo@beaumont.ie where send out of material to PCI will be arranged.
+In-House Molecular testing is available on-site throught he molecular laboratory (see sections 3.7 below).
 Specimens submitted for Histology are retained in the department for 6 weeks and Cytology for 4 weeks.
 In addition, blocks and slides are retained indefinitely on all specimens processed.
 Contact the laboratory/Histology office for advice regarding additional examinations required.

-3.6.11.2 Test Results
+3.6.11.4 Test Results